Disarmament of the German Jews: Weapons law and act of 1938

 In 1938, the Nazi Party reformed weapons law thoroughly.
-Today, the Waffengesetz of 18 March 1938 (RGBl.
+The Waffengesetz of 18 March 1938 (RGBl.
 I p.
-265) is sometimes seen as a relaxation of existing regulations, even though it solely benefited privileged members of the NSDAP and its associated organizations.
-The law stated that certain groups of NSDAP officials did not need any permit anymore for weapons possession.
-Amongst them were Unterführer of the NSDAP, starting from Ortsgruppenleiter, the Sturmabteilung, the Schutzstaffel, the National Socialist Motor Corps and also the Hitler youth, starting at Bannführer.
-The new weapons law also prohibited the possession of any weapons to certain groups of people, namely Gypsies and all individuals who lost their "Civil Honors" or who were under supervision of the police.
-The latter also included people convicted due to homosexuality.
+265) was a relaxation of existing regulations put in place during the Weimar Republic for the vast majority of Germans, especially for members of the NSDAP.
+The new weapons law also, however, severely restricted or outright prohibited the possession of any weapons to certain groups of people, especially Gypsies, Jews, and also included people convicted due to homosexuality.

 Directly after the Kristallnacht, the possession of any weapons by Jews was prohibited through the Verordnung gegen den Waffenbesitz der Juden, enacted on 11 November 1938 (RGBl.
 I p.
 1573).

 A contemporary report of the apostolic nuntius of Berlin to Eugenio Pacelli about the Kristallnacht stated: "Also, all weapons were taken from the Jews; and even though the purpose of that was altogether different, it was good, because the ideation of suicide must have been enormous in some."